xjtuyanshi/CarND-PID-Control-Project/README.md

    * Adjust values by modify P, all others to 0; then P,I; then PID.
    * it looks like P= .2, I = 1e-4, D = 3.0 let the car finish the full lap
 3. Using Twiddle Algorithm to Tune PID Paramters
-   * Imitated the python code algorithm and rewrite it in C++
+   * I imitated the python code algorithm and rewrite it in C++
-   * Add a few condition to make it better work in the simulation enviroment
+   * Added a few conditions to make it better works in the simulation enviroment
    *  if cte > 5 , which means the car is out of lane, should rerun simulation
    *  if time steps (no of h messages) > 8000 ( about one lap), restart simulation for another iteraton
    *  However, it seems my implementation doesn't work well. first of all, it takes much longer time to run more iterations in simulator.